-2) Click "Add Alarm Policy" button on the alarm policy list page.
-Note that the "Applied" field in the alarm policy list indicates the number of associated alarm objects with this alarm policy.
-If the value of Applied is not 0, the policy cannot be deleted, unless the association between alarm objects and the policy has been canceled.
+The Deprecated/Instances field in the alarm policy list displays the number of alarm objects associated with the alarm policy.
+If the value is not 0, the policy cannot be deleted.
+Only when all alarm objects are disassociated can the policy be deleted.

 >, the threshold is